-The primary responsibility at this level is program implementation, and therefore, assignments are broadly stated in terms of program objectives to be met and federal standards of quality, accuracy, and timeliness.
+The primary responsibility at this level is program implementation, and therefore, assignments are broadly stated in terms of program objectives to be met and federal standards of quality, accuracy and timeliness.
 Incumbents are responsible for planning and organizing work units throughout the State; determining work methods used to produce the desired results; making proper interpretations of law regulations and policies; and overseeing program management.
 Incumbents are also held accountable for the efficiency and effectiveness of program implementation, long-range planning, expenditure of funds, and problem resolution.

 Actions directly affect the content of major agency services provided to citizens of the State.
-Decisions concern the policies, procedures, and rules by which the programs are administered; the content of supportive programs; short and long-term planning; and the quality, cost, configuration, and commitment of resources that may exceed millions of dollars.
+Decisions concern the policies, procedures, and rules by which the programs are administered; the content of supportive programs; short and long-term planning; and the quality, cost, configuration and commitment of resources that may exceed millions of dollars.

-Field Operations Manager: An example of a Social Services Manager V is a position in the Division of Welfare and Supportive Services which is responsible for the determination of eligibility and employment and training services for federal and State public assistance programs throughout the State which include TANF, MAABD, FMC, FS and CHAP.
-The incumbent supervises eight subordinate Social Services Managers and indirectly several hundred paraprofessional and professional employees; resolves all personnel-related activities including hiring new managers, and evaluating the performance of managers; and oversees
+Field Operations Manager: An example of a Social Services Manager V is a position in the Division of Welfare and Supportive Services which is responsible for the determination of eligibility and employment and training services for State and federal public assistance programs throughout the State which include TANF, MAABD, FMC, FS and CHAP.
+The incumbent supervises eight subordinate Social Services

-SOCIAL SERVICES MANAGER V 42 \mathbf{A} 12.307 SOCIAL SERVICES MANAGER IV 40 \mathbf{A} 12.325 SOCIAL SERVICES MANAGER III 39 \mathbf{A} 12.326 SOCIAL SERVICES MANAGER II 38 \mathbf{A} 12.350 SOCIAL SERVICES MANAGER I 37 \mathbf{A} 12.357 Page 3 of 9
+SOCIAL SERVICES MANAGER V 42 \mathbf{A} 12.307 SOCIAL SERVICES MANAGER IV 40 \mathbf{A} 12.325 SOCIAL SERVICES MANAGER III 39 \mathbf{A} 12.326 SOCIAL SERVICES MANAGER II 38 A 12.350 SOCIAL SERVICES MANAGER I 37 A 12.357 Page 3 of 10